SpencerLester/PGAvsAMATEUR/README.md

-# PGAvsAMATEUR
+# Differences in yardage for PGA, LGPA, and Amateur Golfers by Club type
-PGA Tour yardage vs amateur golfer yardage by club
+Motivation